-In the summer of 2016, University Housing partnered with Residence Life, the CARE Center, Volunteer KSU, and the Office of Campus Planning and Sustainability to host two successful recycling events.
+During move-in/move-out, University Housing partners with Residence Life, the CARE Center, Volunteer KSU, and the Office of Campus Planning and Sustainability to host two successful recycling events.

-Students moving out in July participated in a “swap shop” in which they brought items that they no longer wanted (i.e. clothes, appliances, books, and hygiene products) to a common space.
-Interested students could take anything left behind by others.
-The CARE Center collected the remaining items and donated them to MUST Ministries.
-As a result of the Swap Shop, CARE kept reusable items out of the landfill and donated goods to students and others in need.
+Students moving out in July participates in a “swap shop” in which they bring items that they no longer want (i.e. clothes, appliances, books, and hygiene products) to a common space.
+Interested students can take anything left behind by others.
+The CARE Center collects the remaining items and donates them to MUST Ministries.
+As a result of the Swap Shop, CARE keeps reusable items out of the landfill and donates goods to students and others in need.

 Sustainability Fun Facts...